tensorleap/leap-cli/README.md

 2. Rename the binary to `leap`
 3. Save it `/usr/local/bin` (or anywhere else in your `$PATH`)

+### Windows installation

+To install on Windows, go to the [releases page](https://github.com/tensorleap/leap-cli/releases)  and download the Windows installer.
+Please note that the server installation is not supported on Windows; you can only use this installation to connect to an existing server.

 ### Shell Completions

 In order to enabled shell completions, add `source <(leap completion zsh)` to your `~/.zshrc` file